-I am an Instructor and Visiting Scholar at Allegheny College in Meadville, Pennsylvania.
+I am a Visiting Assistant Professor at Allegheny College in Meadville, Pennsylvania.
 Before this I was an Assistant Professor at the Philosophy Department of Boğaziçi University, a post-doc and then instructor at St. Louis University.
 Yet earlier, I was an Assistant Professor in the Philosophy Department of Bilkent University in Ankara, Turkey.

 I received my Ph.D. in Philosophy from Syracuse University in December of 2005.

 My main research interests are in metaphysics, especially:

 - mereology and composition

 - the metaphysical implications, if any, of the differences between count- and mass-terms, and progressive vs. perfective verb aspect

 My teaching interests (besides metaphysics) are in Ethics, Ancient Philosophy, Early Modern Philosophy, Political Philosophy, and Epistemology.
 Look around.
 I have links for my students, links to philosophical resources, my papers, and so on, which you can find via the navigation links above.